 Ingredients and Substitutions

-So you really want to make this low carb gravy but you’re missing an ingredient or don’t know what something is?
+So you really want to make this low carb white country gravy, but you’re missing an ingredient or don’t know what something is?
 Here is a list of what you can and cannot omit.

 - Bacon grease– this ingredient is on the must include list.
 The bacon grease helps the gravy from tasting bland and it also helps with the consistency.
 If you keep solid bacon grease in a jar, just melt it down per the instructions.
 If you don’t have any bacon grease, you can cook some bacon and reserve the rendered fat.
 Alternatively, you could use any kid of fat/tallow but be forewarned that the final taste will not be the same.